kaihsin/Tor10/Readme.md

     2. The Bond can be tagged with bra/ket or untagged (regular)
     3. Now change the storage of symmetry to blockform. the dense storage for symmetry is deprecated.
     4. Add braketform() to coalesce the bra/ket with row/col(in/out)
-    5. N_rowrank defines the row/col space.
+    5. rowrank defines the row/col space.
     6. Enhanced Print_diagram
     7. Seperate Contiguous() and Contiguous\_() for inplace and return type function.
     8. change behavior of GetBlock and PutBlock on a non-symm tensor. in this version, it will return a rank-2 matrix.